Skip to Main Content

 • Choose something interesting because you will be working on it for quite some time!

-• Be sure your topic is focused enough to be covered thoroughly in a 5-10 page research paper.
+• Be sure your topic is narrow enough to be covered thoroughly in a 5-10 page research paper.

 In either case: